 1/3 cup (66 grams) vegetable oil

 1 teaspoon vanilla extract

 1. Preheat oven to 350º F. Mix together the flour, baking soda, baking powder, salt, and lavender flowers.
 Set aside.

 2. Place pieces of cream cheese on the sugar in a bowl.
 Pour the warm butter over it and stir to combine.
 It’s OK if there are pea-sized pieces of cream cheese that don’t melt.
 Stir in the oil, egg, milk, extracts, and lemon zest, then add the mixture to the dry ingredients and stir till combined.
 This is a soft dough, so you can do it all by hand.
 A stand mixer will crush the flowers.

 3. Divide the dough.
-I used a #20 scoop and got 19 cookies out of this recipe.
+A #20 scoop will yield 19 fairly large cookies.
 However you do it, make balls of the dough and then flatten them slightly.
 Dip the pieces into sugar to coat completely.
 You can also add a bit of coarse decorating sugar to the tops.
 Place on a cookie sheet lined with parchment paper.
-I put six on a sheet to give them plenty of room to spread.
+Space them to give plenty of room to spread.

 4. Bake 10 to 12 minutes, just till edges are light golden brown.